What Is Unjust Enrichment?

 The animating principle of unjust enrichment is the reversal of unjustified transfers.
 Where one party has been enriched at another's expense and no valid legal reason exists to justify that enrichment, the law requires the enriched party to make restitution.
 Unlike breach of contract or negligence, unjust enrichment does not require proof of any agreement or any wrongdoing.
 It is a form of true strict liability: liability is imposed simply because a transfer occurred in the absence of juristic reason.

 It is equally important to distinguish unjust enrichment from disgorgement, a remedy available for certain civil wrongs that strips away profits gained through wrongdoing.
 Restitution reverses a transfer between the parties; the defendant gives back what was received from the plaintiff.
 Disgorgement strips away gains obtained through wrongdoing, even if those gains came from a third party.
 The two concepts use the same language but serve fundamentally different functions, a distinction authoritatively clarified by the Supreme Court of Canada in Atlantic Lottery Corp. v.
-Babstock.
+Babstock.2020 SCC 19, [2020] 2 SCR 420.
+Brown J for the majority drew the doctrinal line cleanly: unjust enrichment requires a corresponding deprivation between plaintiff and defendant and is capped at the lesser of the enrichment and the deprivation, while disgorgement (which the Court endorsed as the proper term, displacing the older "accounting of profits" usage) strips wrongful gain regardless of any plaintiff loss and is available only as a remedy for certain civil wrongs.
+The decision settles decades of terminological drift and reframes the analytical question on every restitutionary file.

 Historical Foundations.